-In Lower Basildon you will find St. Bartholomews church, built over 700 years ago, which is cared for by The Churches Conservation Trust.
-You can also see the old school, which was built in 1858 complete with bell, opposite lower Basildon garage.
-In Upper Basildon, there is the local primary school, the village hall, St Stephens Church, built in 1964 in the shape of a fish and the Red Lion, our village pub.
+In Lower Basildon you will find St. Bartholomew's Church, built over 700 years ago, which is cared for by The Churches Conservation Trust.
+You will also find the old school, which was built in 1858 complete with bell, opposite Lower Basildon Garage.

 Rights of Way

 There are numerous footpaths and bridleways throughout the Parish.
 A leaflet describing them is available to download here

 or there are a couple of additional maps showing local routes below:

 Updates to the above can be viewed on the online map.

 Please note: Basildon Park no longer permits free access to its grounds for residents of Basildon Parish.
 You must either be a member of the National Trust or pay at the entrance if you want to walk within the park.

 Reporting a problem with a Right of Way